 Four-hour hike and trek from Langun Cave to Mapaso Spring

 We trekked across the low land jungle of Calbiga to get to Mapaso Spring.
-We missed our soap, shampoo, and toothbrush the passed three days, so when we finally had a change to use them, we were really happy to do so.
+We missed our soaps, shampoos, and toothbrushes the passed three days, so when we finally had a chance to use them, we were really happy to do so.